 One of the biggest buzzwords in nutrition over the past few years has undoubtedly been the word “organic.”
 But when you head to the grocery store and are faced with a dizzying array of fruits and vegetables that call themselves organic (and some with price tags that make you gasp), how do you choose?

 Start by making it a priority, says Laurie Burrows, a registered holistic nutritionist in Oakville and Burlington, Ont.
-“Organic living is also a philosophy of life.
+“Organic Healthy Living is also a philosophy of life.
 It’s not just about food,” she says.
 “It is an investment.
-You only have one body, and since that body is going to take you through your life, you need to invest in it in whatever way you possibly can.”
+You only have one Healthy Body, and since that Healthy Body is going to take you through your life, you need to invest in it in whatever way you possibly can.”

 Why look for organic produce?
 For starters, produce that is certified organic means the farm on which the produce is grown uses no herbicides, pesticides, fungicides, synthetic fertilizers, or genetically modified organisms (GMO).
 According to the U.S. Environmental Working Group (EWG), pesticides have been linked to a variety of health problems, including nervous system toxicity, cancer, hormone system effects and skin, eye and lung irritation.
 What’s more, the long-term effects of eating foods grown with pesticides, synthetic fertilizers or GMO are still unknown.